cykovit/firewall-frag.nse/README.md

 ## Overview

-The `firewall-frag.nse` script is a custom Nmap Scripting Engine (NSE) script designed to test firewall evasion techniques by sending fragmented and obfuscated packets.
+`firewall-frag.nse` is a custom Nmap Scripting Engine (NSE) script designed to test firewall evasion techniques by sending fragmented and obfuscated packets.
 It aims to evaluate how well a firewall handles fragmented traffic and non-standard data patterns.

 ## Features